- Resources and Information

-Anyone who believes they are experiencing COVID-19 symptoms and does not have a primary care provider can call the Lawrence-Douglas County Public Health Coronavirus hotline, 785-856-4343.
-We have nurses online to provide initial screening and if needed, directions on how to get tested.
+Anyone who believes they are experiencing COVID-19 symptoms and does not have a primary care provider should call Lawrence-Douglas County Public Health, 785-843-3060.

 If anyone is in need potential testing on the weekend or holiday weekend, screening and possible testing options include:

 - Prompt Care — COVID testing may be available to ill patients at the healthcare provider's discretion during an urgent care office visit only.
 No stand-alone testing available.
 Call 785-838-1510 before coming to the urgent care for instructions.

 - CVS drive-up testing site, 2300 Iowa St. — Patients must register in advance at CVS.com to schedule an appointment.

 Potential symptoms include fever or chills; cough; shortness of breath or difficulty breathing; fatigue; muscle or body aches; headache; new loss of taste or smell; sore throat; congestion or runny nose; nausea or vomiting; or, diarrhea.

 KDHE recommends the following people should get tested for COVID-19:

 • Adults or Children who have symptoms of COVID-19.
 Full Guidance

 • COVID-19 symptoms can be mild, such as sinus congestion and a runny nose, or more severe, such as a fever, cough, and shortness of breath.
 Anyone – vaccinated or not - who has symptoms of COVID-19, regardless of how mild, should get tested.